Governor of Russia's Kemerovo resigns over deadly mall fire

 Aman Tuleyev, 73, said in a video posted on the regional administration’s website that stepping down was the only course of action possible.
 President Vladimir Putin accepted his resignation, the Kremlin said.

-“With such a heavy burden, it’s impossible to work as the governor,” Tuleyev said.
+“With such a heavy burden, it’s impossible to work as the governor,” said Tuleyev, who governed the region for more than two decades.
 “It’s morally impossible.”

 Last Sunday’s fire, one of the deadliest in Russia since the break-up of the Soviet Union, swept through a cinema complex and children’s play area on the upper floors of the Winter Cherry shopping center in the regional capital.